radioactivedecay/radioactivedecay/README.md

 <sup>99</sup>Tc, which is the progeny of <sup>99m</sup>Tc, and
 <sup>123</sup>Te and <sup>123m</sup>Te, which are progeny of <sup>123</sup>I.

-Note that ``radioactivedecay`` does not require you specify the activity units.
+Note that ``radioactivedecay`` does not require that you specify the activity units.
 This is because its calculations are agnostic of the activity units: units out are the same as units in.
 So this calculation could have also represented the decay of 1.0 Ci of <sup>123</sup>I, or 1.0 dpm, or 1.0 kBq, etc.

-However, you have to specify the units of the decay time.
-In the example we supplied 'h' as an argument to the `decay()` method to specify the decay time period (20.0) had units of hours.
-Accepted time units include 'ms', 's', 'm', 'h', 'd', 'y' etc. Note seconds ('s') is the default if you do not supply a time unit to `decay()`
+In the example we supplied 'h' as an argument to the ``decay()`` method to specify the decay time period (20.0) had units of hours.
+Accepted time units include 'ms', 's', 'm', 'h', 'd', 'y' etc. Note seconds ('s') is the default if no time unit is supplied to ``decay()``.

 Radionuclides can be specified in three equivalent ways in ``radioactivedecay``.
 The strings

 * 'Rn-222', 'Rn222' or '222Rn',
 * 'Ir-192n', 'Ir192n' or '192nIr'

 are all equivalent ways of specifying <sup>222</sup>Rn and <sup>192n</sup>Ir to the program.

 ### Fetching decay data
-``radioactivedecay`` includes a `Radionuclide` class which can be used to fetch decay information for individual radionuclides.
+``radioactivedecay`` includes a ``Radionuclide`` class which can be used to fetch decay information for individual radionuclides.

 ```pycon